SPM587SP24/CS584_ML_Project2/README.md

    - When you want to avoid overfitting through early stopping
    - When you need to handle multi-class classification problems
    - When you want to leverage parallel processing for faster training
+   - When you have complex, non-linear relationships in your data
+   - When you need a model that can handle both numerical and categorical features
+   - When you need a model that can be tuned for different trade-offs between bias and variance

 ## How did you test your model to determine if it is working reasonably correctly?